elucian/bee/syntax/overview.md

 * Expression rules are similar to mathematical functions;
 * Expression rules can not be interrupted from execution;
+* Expression rules can be called from expressions;
+* Expression rules can be recursive (call themselves);
-* Expression rules can be created by other rules;
+* Expression rules can be be created from static rules;
-* Expression rules can be associated with explicit references;
+* Expression rules can be used as parameters for other rules;

 ## External rules